J08K/Exercism-Meeting-Chats/README.md

  The chats of the meetings which are held every week.
 This repository contains the chats of the meetings we had since April 30th of 2020.
 It is coded in python 3.8.1.
 Probably noone asked for this, but it's here anyway and I'll try to keep it updated!

- If you want to view the chats, just go to _Meetings\converted_.
+ If you want to view the chats, just go to _Meetings\converted_ or click [here](https://github.com/J08K/Exercism-Meeting-Chats/tree/master/Meetings/converted).
+And click on the date of the meeting you would like to see.

  To convert the chat of a meeting into a _.md_ file, you'll have to copy all the messages, just by pressing _ctrl+a_ and _ctrl+c_, then paste it into a _.txt_ file encoded using the _utf-8_ standard.
 Then run the tool in that directory by using `python exercism-meetings.py --input .txtfile --output .mdfile --date dateOfMeeting`.
 If you want to change the "Me" username in the chat, you can add `--name NewUsername` to your command.
 You can also just run the _.exe_ file in the _bin_ directory of the _tool_ folder using a terminal.